On this page...

 The USDA Foods Advisory Council serves to assist the State Agency in decisions regarding USDA Foods.
-One of the council’s functions is to determine what bulk USDA Foods will be processed for the state processed items available on the six yearly orders.
+The main function of the council is to determine what bulk USDA Foods and end products will be procured for the Diverted Foods program.
 Council members participate in the specification writing, reviewing solicitation documents, and evaluation of proposals and bids.
-As well council members learn more about the USDA Foods program and help provide feedback and guidance for the state agency.
+As well council members learn more about the USDA Foods program and provide feedback and guidance for the State Agency.

 If you are interested in serving on the USDA Foods Advisory Council, please fill out the interest form to submit to Bureau.

 Publications and Reports

 USDA Foods Complaint Procedure

-When a problem is discovered with a USDA Food Commodity, a complaint form must be filled out and submitted as soon as possible.
+When a problem is discovered with a USDA Food, a complaint form must be filled out and submitted as soon as possible.
 Please isolate and hold onto any affected product until the complaint has been reported.
 Please use the following form to report your complaint.
-You may mail, fax, or email the form.
-Instructions are provided with the form.
+USDA Foods Complaint Form

 Schools that store USDA Foods at a non-SFA owned facility must complete an annual review.
 Schools will be asked to report the date of review to the state agency.
 A sample Storage Facility Review Form can be found under download forms on IowaCNP.

 USDA Foods Recipes

 If your school has a standardized recipe using USDA Foods, please share it with us!

 The Bureau is especially interested in helping schools share recipes that utilize whole grains, legumes or help meet nutrient goals for the School Meals Initiative and compliance with the Dietary Guidelines for Americans.